SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-27-weekend-editrix-shot-sixth-time.md

 ## Addendum 2021-Oct-28: Side effects

-Well, that turns out to be a bit rougher than either of us thought it would be.
+Well, that turned out to be a bit rougher than either of us thought it would be.

 Both of us had relatively mild reactions to 2 doses of Pfizer, and I had a mild reaction to the 3rd Pfizer booster.
 We figured that Moderna at half dose in the booster should be